stjordanis/terra-docs-old/docs/dev-join-network.md

 title: Join a network
 ---

-{% hint style="info" %}
-See the [testnet repo](https://github.com/terra-project/networks) for information on the latest testnet, including the correct version of the Terra Core to use and details about the genesis file.
+> See the [testnet repo](https://github.com/terra-project/networks) for information on the latest testnet, including the correct version of the Terra Core to use and details about the genesis file.
-{% endhint %}

-{% hint style="warning" %}
+{info}

-You need to [install terra](installation.md) before going further.
+> You need to [install terra](installation.md) before going further.
-{% endhint %}
+{warning}

 ## Setting Up a New Node

-{% hint style="info" %}
-If you ran a full node on a previous testnet, please skip to [Upgrading From Previous Testnet](join-network.md#upgrading-from-previous-testnet).
+> If you ran a full node on a previous testnet, please skip to [Upgrading From Previous Testnet](join-network.md#upgrading-from-previous-testnet).
-{% endhint %}
+{info}

 These instructions are for setting up a brand new full node from scratch.